 'Ama'Ama Beach Restaurant

 This signature dining restaurant serves local favorites while you dine alongside the Pacific Ocean.
 Ama Ama means Mullet Fish and the theming behind the restaurant is a fishing village.
-Ama Ama offers both lunch and dinner and may begin offering breakfast soon.
+Ama Ama offers breakfast, lunch and dinner.
+Breakfast is served from 7:00-10:30am.
 Lunch is served from 11:30 am - 3:00 pm.
 Dinner is served from 5:30 pm - 10:30 pm.
 There is live music from 7:00 - 9:00 pm.
 This is not a cheap restaurant so be prepared to spend money.

 There is a dress code for Ama Ama's dinner service: